 GovernorVotes(_token)

-GovernorVotesQuorumFraction(4) // 4% quorum from circulating supply
+GovernorVotesQuorumFraction(4) // 4% quorum of circulating supply

 GovernorTimelockControl(_timelock)